Romaine Brooks: Early life and education

 Beatrice Romaine Goddard was born in Rome, the youngest of three children of the wealthy American Ella (Waterman) Goddard and her husband Major Henry Goddard who was also American.
 Her maternal grandfather was the coal mining multi-millionaire Isaac S. Waterman Jr. Her parents divorced when she was small, and her father abandoned the family.
 Beatrice was raised in New York by her unstable mother, who abused her emotionally while doting on her mentally ill brother, St. Mar.
 According to one source, Goddard had to tend to St. Mar, because he attacked anyone else who came near him.
 According to her memoir, when she was seven, her mother fostered her to a poor family living in a New York City tenement, then disappeared and stopped making the agreed-upon payments.
 The family continued to care for Beatrice, although they sank further into poverty.
 She did not tell them where her grandfather lived for fear of being returned to her mother.
 Other sources record that she attended a girls' school in New Jersey, an Italian convent and a Swiss finishing school.

 After the foster family located her grandfather, he arranged to send Beatrice to study for several years at St. Mary's Hall (now Doane Academy) an Episcopal girls boarding school in Burlington, New Jersey.
 Later, she attended a convent school, in between times spent with her mother, who moved around Europe constantly, although the stress of travel made St. Mar harder to control.
 In adulthood, Goddard Brooks referred to herself as having been a "child-martyr".

 In 1893 at the age of 19, Goddard left her family and went to Paris.
 She extracted a meager allowance from her mother, took voice lessons, and for a time sang in a cabaret, before finding out she was pregnant and delivering a baby girl on February 17, 1897.
 She placed the infant in a convent for care, then travelled to Rome to study art.
 Goddard was the only female student in her life class, as it was unusual for women to work from nude models.
-She encountered what now would be called sexual harassment.
+She encountered sexual harassment.
 When a fellow student left a book open on her stool with pornographic passages underlined, she picked it up and hit him in the face with it, but he and his friends stalked her.
 She fled to Capri after he tried to force her to marry him.

 In the summer of 1899, Goddard rented a studio in the poorest part of the island of Capri.
 Despite her best efforts, her funds were still insufficient.
 After several months of near starvation, she suffered a physical breakdown.
 In 1901, she returned to New York when her brother St. Mar died; with her grief-stricken mother dying less than a year later from diabetes complications.
 Goddard was 28 when she and her sister inherited the large estate their Waterman grandfather had left, which made them independently wealthy.